Covid-19: Experts respond to 'mixed bag' of rollbacks

 Epidemiologist Michael Baker has described a sweeping roll-back to our Covid-19 settings as a "mixed bag" - and the lack of a fresh plan to move to as a lost opportunity.

-The Otago University professor said he was also happy to see masking requirements kept in healthcare and aged-care facilities - as has already been signalled.
+The Otago University professor was happy to see masking requirements kept in healthcare and aged-care facilities - as has already been signalled.

 But he was disappointed they'd no longer needed to be worn on public transport, which he described as a "crowded, contained and contact environment".